SAP-samples/teched2025-AD161/exercises/ex3/README.md

     namespace sap.capire.travels.masterdata;

-    entity Customers as projection on Cust.Customer {
+    @federated entity Customers as projection on Cust.Customer {
       Customer as ID,
       CustomerName as FullName,
       StreetName as Street,